 When we think about the number Three, it should not be thought of as just an additional thing; like, that there were two apples and now there are three.
 This is not quantity, but a process.
 Three is something that comes out of the interplay between one (Yin) and two (Yang).
 Three is the result of a union, the mixing of the two.
 All things can be divided into three.
 Three is the number of what really exists, since there is never purely yin or purely yang, there must always be the three.
 The blended parts of Yin and Yang always exist.

 Understanding this concept of three allows for the understanding of the San Jiao (Triple Warmer), which has no form and is not actually 3 distinct burners.
 It is spoken about in terms of three because of its function and representation of the dynamic between the two kidneys, linked with the original Yuan Qi.
 The San Jiao is something with no form that gives rise to the production of all of the varieties of Qi.

 The Eight Extraordinary Meridians relate to the full realization and organization of Yin and Yang Qi.
-Four relates to basic organization and structure, eight is a manifestation of deep organization (Eight Extraordinary), and twelve is the complete organization encompassing all relationships with the exterior (Twelve Jing-Luo).
+Four relates to basic organization and structure, eight is a manifestation of the deep organization (Eight Extraordinary), and twelve is the complete organization encompassing all relationships with the exterior (Twelve Jing-Luo).

 We can see that numerology has an important relationship to Chinese medicine.
 In Numerology in the Classics – Unfolding the Mystery of Life, Elisabeth Rochat de LaVallée explores the meanings of numbers and how they relate to Chinese medical philosophy.
 Numbers are more than just counting tools, they have deep symbolic value in understanding the theories and basis of Chinese philosophy and Chinese medicine.
-With a better understanding of numbers in Chinese medicine, we can incorporate the meaning to allow us treat our patients in a better way.
+With a better understanding of numbers in Chinese medicine, we can incorporate the meaning to allow us to treat our patients in a better way.